icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [AnyStatus](https://www.anystat.us) - A desktop notifications app for monitoring CI/CD pipelines, servers, network, health and metrics.
 AnyStatus supports Azure DevOps, Jenkins, TeamCity, AppVeyor and more.
 * [OctoLinker](https://github.com/OctoLinker/OctoLinker) - Navigate through `project.json`, `packages.config`, `*.props`, `*.targets`, and C#/F#/VB.NET project files efficiently with the OctoLinker browser extension for GitHub.
 * [YARP](https://github.com/microsoft/reverse-proxy) - YARP is a reverse proxy toolkit for building fast proxy servers in .NET using the infrastructure from ASP.NET and .NET.
+* [JSON Formatter and Validator](https://elmah.io/tools/json-formatter/) - A blazing fast JSON formatter and validator that won't share JSON with a server.

 ## Trading